ietf-wg-acme/acme/draft-ietf-acme-acme.md

 the authorization expires. [[ Open issue: More flexible scoping? ]]

 challenges (required, array):
 : The challenges that the client can fulfill in order to prove possession of the identifier (for pending authorizations).
 For final authorizations, the challenges that were used.
-Each array entry is a dictionary with parameters required to validate the challenge, as specified in
+Each array entry is a dictionary with parameters required to validate the challenge.
-{{identifier-validation-challenges}}.
 A client should attempt to fulfill at most one of these challenges, and a server should consider any one of the challenges sufficient to make the authorization valid.